-- 44. The first session of the Committee on Private Sector Development, Regional Integration, Trade, Infrastructure, Industry and Technology made several recommendations to ECA regarding its work on emerging technologies,34 in response to which ECA implemented various initiatives, as detailed below. - 45.
-In response to the recommendation that ECA support research that focused on the key drivers of innovation in informal firms, and how those firms used digital technologies to expand their businesses and compete in the marketplace, the Commission, in partnership with ACS and Alibaba, has supported several countries (such as Ethiopia and Rwanda) to identify firms and products of interest that could be introduced to the Chinese market on the Alibaba platform.
-Furthermore, in collaboration with the New Partnership for Africa's Development (NEPAD), ECA surveyed informal and small and medium-sized firms on their use of digital technologies.
-The main concerns include costs and reliability of networks for micro and small firms, while security and lack of skills are essential concerns for medium-sized and large firms. - 46.
-In response to the request that ECA undertake in-depth research to improve understanding of the African market for start-ups, the institutions that support them, their levels of support, and the policies that target start-ups, the Commission is completing the first study on advancing entrepreneurial universities in Africa, focusing on people and incentives, pathways for entrepreneurs, partnerships with the external/private sector, entrepreneurship education and international partnerships, and the government policies that support start-ups and entrepreneurs, especially in universities.
-ECA also organized the first Africa Innovation and Investment Forum in 2020, which brought together potential innovators, entrepreneurs, investors and Governments to address policies and ways of building dynamic innovation ecosystems in Africa that support start-ups.
-Several start-ups and innovators showcased their products and highlighted some of the challenges in the African market.
+44. The first session of the Committee on Private Sector Development, Regional Integration, Trade, Infrastructure, Industry and Technology made several recommendations to ECA regarding its work on emerging technologies, in response to which ECA implemented various initiatives, as detailed below.

+45. In response to the recommendation that ECA support research that focused on the critical drivers of innovation in informal firms and how those firms used digital technologies to expand their businesses and compete in the marketplace, the Commission, in partnership with ACS and Alibaba, has supported several countries (such as Ethiopia and Rwanda) to identify firms and products of interest that could be introduced to the Chinese market on the Alibaba platform.
+Furthermore, in collaboration with the New Partnership for Africa's Development (NEPAD), ECA surveyed informal and small and medium-sized firms using digital technologies.
+The main concerns include costs and reliability of networks for micro and small firms, while security and lack of skills are essential concerns for medium-sized and large firms.

+46. In response to the request that ECA undertakes in-depth research to improve understanding of the African market for startups, the institutions that support them, their levels of support, and the policies that target startups, the Commission is completing the first study on advancing entrepreneurial universities in Africa, focusing on people and incentives, pathways for entrepreneurs, partnerships with the external/private sector, entrepreneurship education and international partnerships, and the government policies that support startups and entrepreneurs, especially in universities.
+ECA also organized the first Africa Innovation and Investment Forum in 2020, which brought together potential innovators, entrepreneurs, investors and Governments to address policies and ways of building dynamic innovation ecosystems in Africa that support startups.
+Several startups and innovators showcased their products and highlighted some of the challenges in the African market.
 Efforts to narrow the gap between the needs of innovators and investors are required.